browserengineering/book/book/http.md

 computers to exchange data.

 ::: {.quirk}
-Naturally, this won't work if you're offline.
+Naturally this won't work if you're offline.
 It also might not work if you're behind a proxy, or in a variety of more complex networking environments.
 The workaround will depend on your setup---it might be as simple as disabling your proxy, or it could be much more complex.